openwpm/OpenWPM/README.md

 You can install pre-commit hooks install the hooks by running `pre-commit install` to lint all the changes before you make a commit.

-In the rare instance that you need to create schema docs (after updating or adding files to `schemas` folder), run `npm install` from OpenWPM top level.
-Then run `npm run render_schema_docs`.
-This will update the `docs/schemas` folder.
-You may want to clean out the `docs/schemas` folder before doing this incase files have been renamed.

 ### Troubleshooting